-Credit ratings are very important to all reinsurance companies, including SCOR, as ceding companies wish to reinsure their risks with companies that have a satisfactory financial position.
-For further details on the current rating of the Group, see the 2021 Universal Registration Document, Section 1.2.4 - Ratings information.
-Due to parental support, the rating of SCOR's main subsidiaries, including SCOR SE, SGLRI and SCOR UK is aligned with that of the Group.
+The Group's reinsurance activities are affected by the way its existing and prospective clients perceive its financial strength, particularly through its ratings, as ceding companies wish to reinsure their risks with companies that have a satisfactory financial position.
+For further details on the current rating of the Group, see the 2022 Universal Registration Document, Section 1.2.4 - Ratings information.
+Due to parental support, the rating of SCOR's main subsidiaries, including SCOR SE, SGRI and SCOR UK is aligned with that of the Group.
 Therefore, the downgrade risk of SCOR's main subsidiaries is equivalent to the downgrade risk of SCOR Group.
 The impact of a downgrade on SCOR's subsidiaries is also quite similar.